TracyChacon/getting-started-with-rails-guide/README.md

 My first significant challenge in this tutorial was immersing myself in the Ruby programming language.
 While I possess strong foundational knowledge in C, C++, Python, and JavaScript, grasping Ruby's distinct syntax and idiomatic expressions, especially when integrated with Rails, presented a fresh learning curve.

-To proactively address this, I undertook a dedicated preparatory phase:

-- I thoroughly consulted the [official Ruby Documentation](https://www.ruby-lang.org/en/documentation/) to grasp fundamental concepts.
-- I worked through the concise ["Ruby in Twenty Minutes"](https://www.ruby-lang.org/en/documentation/quickstart/) guide to build a foundational understanding.
+To prepare, I consulted the [official Ruby Documentation](https://www.ruby-lang.org/en/documentation/) and worked through the concise ["Ruby in Twenty Minutes"](https://www.ruby-lang.org/en/documentation/quickstart/) guide to build a foundational understanding of Ruby's core concepts; furthermore, I actively practiced Ruby exercises on [Exercism](https://exercism.org/tracks/ruby), leveraging its interactive approach to reinforce my learning.
-- I actively practiced Ruby exercises on [Exercism](https://exercism.org/tracks/ruby).
-This platform proved to be an engaging and effective way to reinforce my learning, building upon prior positive experiences with its interactive approach.

 This proactive approach to understanding Ruby before diving deep into Rails significantly smoothed the learning path for the framework itself.

 ### Foundational Rails Concepts and Application Development